Johncci/summer-soccer-camp/README.md

 -Encountered problem with main image enlarging the width of the page.
 -Encountered problem with google map image enlarging the width of the page.
+-Encountered problem with placement of form over image in sign-up page ,had difficulty centering using positioning elements.